-Birkenstocks have been quite fashionable in recent years and are very popular amongst our readers.
-These are by far THE best and most comfortable sandals in the summer.
+FitFlops have been quite fashionable in recent years and are very popular amongst our readers.
+These are by far one of THE best and most comfortable sandals in the summer.

 Keen is another brand that specializes in making good walking sandals that are all about functionality.
 Ranging from trendy straps to sleek, modern silhouettes, these are definitely a step up from utilitarian travel shoe styles and and a step in the right direction!

 These sandals are often equipped with features such as shock absorption, non-marking rubber outsoles, adjustability and a comfortable footbed.
 These selections will easily get you through the day in comfort!

 Check out our round-up of comfortable walking sandals that don’t sacrifice style!

 Clarks Annadel Eirwyn Wedge